feliperohdee/graphql-subscriptions/README.md

 			//     type: 'type'
 			// }

-			// or use with flowControl
+			// or use with pushControl

 			const operations = {
 				commentAdded: (response, subscriber) => {